-1.)
-Students take the departmental survey course, AAS 201 Introduction to the Study of African American Cultural Practices.
+Students should first take the departmental survey course, AAS 201 Introduction to the Study of African American Cultural Practices

-At least one survey course should be a pre-20th century course.
+At least one survey course must be a pre-20th century course.

-3.)
-Students must take at least two additional courses in African American Studies.
+Lastly, certificate earners take at least two additional courses in the African American Studies subfields.